ballerina-attic/ballerina-awslambda-deployment/README.md

 [![Build Status](https://travis-ci.org/ballerina-guides/ballerina-awslambda-deployment.svg?branch=master)](https://travis-ci.org/ballerina-guides/ballerina-awslambda-deployment)

 # Ballerina AWS Lambda Deployment
-[AWS Lambda](https://aws.amazon.com/lambda/) allows you to deploy your code without explicit provisioning or managing servers.
-This serverless framework works in a way that, you pay only for the time your code is running, so there is no money wasted with idling resources.
-The AWA Lambda functions can be invoked through events emitting through various services in AWS, such as S3 and SQS.
-Also, it is possible to invoke it directly using an exposed API through an API gateway.
+[AWS Lambda](https://aws.amazon.com/lambda/) allows you to deploy your code without provisioning or managing servers explicitly.

+With this serverless framework, you pay only for the time your code is running so that there is no money wasted on idling resources.
+The AWS Lambda functions can be invoked through events that are emitted via various services in AWS such as S3 and SQS.
+Also, it is possible to invoke them directly using an API, which is exposed through an API gateway.

 > In this guide you will learn how to deploy Ballerina functions as AWS Lambda functions.